wilvk/blog-hugo/content/posts/creating-a-fibonacci-generator-in-assembly.md

     subl %ebx, %esp               # add the size of our array to the stack to allocate the required space
 ```

+It is important to note that the `shl` instruction is actually a shift-left of the value in the `ebx` register, which in effect multiplies the value in `ecx` by 2^2, or 4.
+This could also be achieved by the instruction `imul $4, $ebx`, but as the multiplication is a power of 2, it takes less cpu cycles if we use `shl`.

 Once this is done, we zero our `ecx` counter register:

 ```
     xor %ecx, %ecx                # set our counter to zero
 ```

-Then initialise the first two values in the array to 0 and 1 respectively.
+Then initialise the first two values in the array to 0 and 1 respectively, while incrementing our `ecx` register.

 ```
     movl %ecx, (%esp, %ecx, 4)    # initialise our array with 0 for esp[0]